lortas/Earthdawn-Character-Editor/readme.md

 # Change Log #
+## EarthdawnCharacterEditor-0.49-20150511.zip ##
++ some small enhancements and bug fixes on Ulisses pdf export
++ new pdf export: FasaGames
++ show the 'old' ed-logo on html export
++ change method for config directory traversal to read all config files
 ## EarthdawnCharacterEditor-0.48-20150503.zip ##
 + enhance generic pdf export
 + add Ulisses official character PDF as export target